ianepperson/telnetsrvlib/README.md

 Added a class function to make it easy to use with a gevent StreamServer:

-> server = gevent.server.StreamServer((TELNET_IP_BINDING, TELNET_PORT_BINDING), TelnetHandler.streamserver_handle)
+    server = gevent.server.StreamServer((TELNET_IP_BINDING, TELNET_PORT_BINDING), TelnetHandler.streamserver_handle)
-> server.serve_forever()
+    server.serve_forever()

 # To Use #

-Import the TelnetHandler, then subclass it to add your own commands.
-Your command will be a class method that starts with cmd and is followed by your command in all caps.
+Import the TelnetHandler, then subclass it to add your own commands as specially named methods.
+Your command method name must with "cmd" and be followed by your command name in all caps.
-> def cmdECHO(self, params):
+    def cmdECHO(self, params):

 The params is a list containing any additional parameters passed to your command.
+The user input is split(), strip()'ed then any quoted parameters are join()'ed and the quotes are stripped.
+> Telnet Server> echo 1  "2    3"

+params == ['1', '2 3']

-The docstring is used for generating the console help information, and must be formatted with at least 3 lines:
+The command's docstring is used for generating the console help information, and must be formatted with at least 3 lines:

  * Line 0:  Command paramater(s) if any.
 (Can be blank line)
  * Line 1:  Short descriptive text.
 (Mandatory)
  * Line 2+: Long descriptive text.
 (Can be blank line)

+    def cmdECHO(self, params):
+        '''<text to echo>
+        Echo text back to the console.
+        This function doesn't really do much
+        '''
+        pass

+> Telnet Server> help
+> ? [<command>] - Display help
+> BYE - Exit the command shell
+> DEBUG - Display some debugging data
+> ECHO <text to echo> - Echo text back to the console.
+...
+> Telnet Server> help echo
+> ECHO <text to echo>
+>
+> Echo text back to the console.
+> This function doesn't really do much

 To write to the console output, use: